Federal annual fee

-The state child support office will charge the custodial parent the $25 fee each year if both of the following are true:
+Minnesota's child support program will charge the custodial parent the $35 fee each year if both of the following are true:

 - The custodial parent has never received cash assistance for the children at any time from:

-The child support office collects this fee once a year.
-It is redirected from support collected from the parent owing support before the payment is sent to the other parent.
+The child support program collects this fee once a year.
+It is kept from support collected from the parent owing support before the payment is sent to the other parent.
 A parent who has more than one eligible case may pay more than one federal fee.

-The child support office uses the federal fiscal year, October 1 through September 30 of the following year, to determine when it has processed $500 in support payments in an eligible case.
+The program uses the federal fiscal year, October 1 through September 30 of the following year, to determine when it has processed $550 in support payments in an eligible case.

 Is the fee ever waived?

-The child support office will not charge the fee if any of the following are true:
+The child support program will not charge the fee if any of the following are true: